Czerwony-Kapturek/wallpaper-changer/README.md

 ### Functionality
 * Setting random jpeg images from a specified directory as wallpapers
 * Option to respect screen's aspect ratio
-* Option to prefer the same of different images on multiple monitors
+* Option to prefer the same or different images on multiple monitors
 * Timer for changing wallpapers periodically
 * Option to start the program when the user logs in